Princess Gwenevere and the Jewel Riders: Comics

+Volume 2, The Quest for Avalon, was announced to be released on August 19, 2025: "When we last saw Gwen and her friends Fallon and Tamara, they had successfully defeated Lady Kale–or so they thought.
+With Merlin gone, strange things and wild magic outbreaks have begun occurring about the kingdom.
+Is Kale still among them?
+Gwen and her friends must dig deep to find the power within each of them to defeat a new enemy and restore balance to the magic of Avalon.
+But their friendship is tested in new ways as their responsibilities continue to shift and change."

+Princess Gwenevere & King Arthur, a crossover with King Arthur & the Knights of Justice, was to be released on the Free Comic Book Day in May 2025, to be written by Jordie Bellaire and Joseph Corallo and illustrated by various artists.
+According to its premise, "Merlin is lost in the Wild Magic and finds himself unable to defeat Morgana once and for all.
+Using his last strength, he summons brave heroes from across the lands–bringing the Jewel Riders and the Knights of Justice together for the first time."
+It was withdrawn from all distribution.

 Reception

 Ratings

 Princess Gwenevere and the Jewel Riders was reported to be "struggling with a 0.6 national Nielsen rating among girls 2–11" in 1995.
 Bohbot hoped heavy promotion of the merchandise products would raise awareness of the show.
 Nevertheless, it was the most popular of the first-run cartoon series in the 1995 edition of Bohbot's "Amazin' Adventures II" weekend syndicated package.
 Daily Herald reported it was "the number one syndicated television show in the U.S. among girls 6 to 11" in 1996.
 It was reported that Starla became "a huge hit" when it was shown in France.
 First broadcast there in April 1996, it reached the top of the channel France 3's ratings in children's time slots with a 77.6% market share average, proving "that action, knights and fantastic stories work very well with boys, too."